 - Before authorizing project work, applicants must complete required environmental documents and permits, if applicable. - Grantees are required to sign, as a part of the grant contract, indemnity provisions, labor compliance language, prevailing wages provisions, and other grant requirements.
-Details of these provisions are discussed in this document. - Grantees are required to prepare quarterly progress reports to ensure funds are utilized according to the approved project scope, schedule, and budget. - All expenses within a funded grant agreement must be supported with documentation, with reimbursements approved only for eligible expenses pursuant to program guidelines, and contained within the approved project budget.
+Details of these provisions are discussed in this document. - Grantees are required to prepare quarterly progress reports to ensure funds are utilized according to the approved project scope, schedule, and budget. - All expenses within a funded grant agreement must be supported with documentation, with reimbursements approved only for eligible expenses pursuant to program guidelines and contained within the approved project budget. - Prior to approval of the final invoice by DWR, the local agency must submit a project completion report which includes a description of completed work, a copy of all project deliverables, and a final statement of costs.